larruda/advanced-blog-metrics/readme.txt

 == Changelog ==
+= 1.4.2 =
+* Bugfix: optimization of the Facebook widget in order to minimize the data loading time (100x faster)

 = 1.4.1 =
 * Bugfix: Automatic requests to Facebook made the "Facebook shares and likes" widget crash when the number of posts was very high.
 We fixed it by turning it into a "get data" button.
 * Bugfix: Starting date: average number's calculation of comments and posts per day use the good date range.